Home arrow About Us arrow Operations

 Operations

-Hidaya Foundation operates in three continents: Asia, Africa and North America.
-In Asia, it has executed its programs in Pakistan, Bangladesh, India, Sri Lanka and Indonesia.
-In Africa, Hidaya has worked in Cameroon, Niger, Mali, Ghana, Sierra Leone and Guniea.
+Hidaya Foundation works in three continents: Asia, Africa and North America.
+In Asia, it has executed its programs in Pakistan, Bangladesh, India, Sri Lanka, Indonesia, China, Myanmar, Turkey, and Syria.
+In Africa, Hidaya has worked in Cameroon, Guinea, Sierra Leone, Niger, Nigeria, Mali, Ghana, Togo, Senegal, Benin, Somalia, Ethiopia, Kenya, and Sudan.
 In North America, Hidaya is active in the USA.

-Funds are received through mass mailing campaigns, magazine and newspaper advertisements, emails and TV ads.
-A good number of Hidaya donors belong to the technological field/industry, and most of the corporations do match employee donations up to a certain limit.
-Hence Hidaya receives an appreciable amount of donations from corporate America, from corporations such as Oracle, Microsoft, Cisco, Pepsi-Cola, etc.
+Funds are received through mass mailing campaigns, magazine, newspaper and television advertisements, social networking, and mass emails.
+The majority of Hidaya’s donations come from individual donors.
+A good number of Hidaya’s donors work in the high-tech industries, and most of the companies they work for match employee donations.
+Hidaya receives an appreciable amount of gift-matching donations from companies such as Microsoft, Nvidia, Google, Apple, Ebay, Cisco, Pepsi-Cola, and many more.

 Anti-Terrorism Measures

-Hidaya Foundation executes projects preferably by using its own volunteers and employees, rather than depending on other international organizations.
-If a need arises to work with a partner organization, Hidaya Foundation does not release funds to any organization until the organization and the names of its board of directors are checked against the terrorist organization lists issued by United Nations, US Department of Treasury and European Union.
+Hidaya Foundation executes projects preferably by using its own volunteers and employees, as much as possible.
+If a need arises to work with a partner organization, Hidaya Foundation qualifies such organizations by checking the names of its board of directors against the terrorist organization lists issued by United Nations, US Department of Treasury and European Union, and then by looking over their financials and track records.

-In addition, all Hidaya Foundation employees, project volunteers and partner organizations are required to carefully read the Anti-Terrorist Financing Guidelines: Voluntary Best Practices for U.S.-Based Charities by the US Department of Treasury and attest to executing the projects according to these guidelines as well as the laws of the project country.
+In addition, all Hidaya Foundation employees, project volunteers and partner organizations are required to carefully read the Anti-Terrorist Financing Guidelines: Voluntary Best Practices for U.S.-Based Charities by the US Department of Treasury and attest to executing the projects according to these guidelines as well as the laws of the country in which projects will be executed.

 Standard Operating Procedures

-Operations in USA as well as in Asia or Africa follow standard operating procedures which are revised from time to time to keep up with change.
-These standard operating procedures encompass entire sets of processes such as accounting, project initiation, completion and report, etc. All employees, volunteers and partner organizations are required to follow these procedures.
+All Hidaya Foundation projects follow standard operating procedures which are revised from time to time to keep up with change.
+These standard operating procedures encompass entire sets of processes such as accounting, project initiation, completion and reporting.
+All employees, volunteers and partner organizations are strictly required to follow these procedures.

 Project Lifecycle

-On completion of short-term projects, final project reports are submitted.
-In case a long-term project is in place, interim reports are expected, to monitor ongoing performance and to decide on further funding.
+In the case of a long-term on-going project, interim reports are submitted at regular intervals in order to monitor ongoing performance and to decide on further funding.

-Hidaya helps recipients in a variety of forms.
-It distributes Zakaah in the form of cash (as checks to keep track), food ration, clothes, etc. Other forms of charities such as Sadaqah (charity) are given in the form of ration, cooked food, meat, clean drinking water in the form of hand-pump.
-Hidaya also sends containers which consist of a variety of equipment including computers, medical equipment, medical supplies, toys, books, clothes, pots and pans.
-All the household items are distributed among deserving at economically depressed areas.
+Hidaya also sends containers which consist of a variety of goods including computers, medical equipment, medical supplies, toys, books, clothes, pots and pans, etc. All the household items are distributed among the deserving in economically depressed areas.
 Computers and books are distributed at schools.
-Medical supplies and equipment are given to hospitals.
+Medical supplies and equipment are given to hospitals which serve the poor.